TonyLHansen/raspberry-pi-safe-off-switch/README.md

 On Raspberry Pis prior to the Raspberry Pi 4, you can also use GPIO 3 (pin 5) as a reset connector, but ONLY from the powered-off state.
-Unfortunately this also means losing your I2C connectivity.
+Unfortunately this also means losing your I2C connectivity on those models.
 (See additional discussion about this connector below.)

 ## Using GPIO Zero